adityasolanki205/AWS_Resource_Creation_Using_Terraform/.ipynb_checkpoints/README-checkpoint.md

     vi.
 Click on the .exe file and wait.

     vii.
 Open windows powershell and type "terraform -help".
-If all the terraform commands appear on the screen, terraform has been installed successfully otherwise need to revisit the steps above.
+If all the terraform commands appear on the screen, terraform has been installed successfully otherwise please revisit the steps above.

 ### Step 2 - AWS Command Line Interface installation